fengfeng250/php-sdk/readme.md

 --------
 --------
-This version o the PHP SDK has been deprecated.
+This version of the PHP SDK has been deprecated.

 We have created a new repository for this project: https://github.com/facebook/facebook-php-sdk.